10 Site Characterization

 Sources that may exist within, upgradient of, or near a site under investigation, that are distinct from the PFAS source being investigated.

 PFAS persistence in the environment and their use in a multitude of industrial processes and commercial products result in potential for nonsite-related inputs, similar to other mobile contaminants (Figures 9-1, 9-2 and 9-3).
 Assessment of potential upgradient site inputs is recommended.
 The very low health advisory criteria for groundwater only increase the potential importance of identifying what might otherwise be considered “minor” upgradient sources and may result in alternate source identification (Sections 10.3.2 and 10.5).
 As part of site investigation of an air deposition release, soil data can be statistically compared to background samples, evaluated for vertical stratification, and assessed for spatial distribution relative to the potential source.
-Groundwater data from the site may be compared to data from other locations using cluster analysis to assess whether there was evidence of other source terms, or if the site in question appeared to be the sole source.
+Groundwater data from the site may be compared to data from other locations using cluster analysis (i.e., a data analysis technique that explores the naturally occurring groups within a data set, which are known as clusters) to assess whether there was evidence of other source terms, or if the site in question appeared to be the sole source.

 As discussed in Section 5.4, the transformation of precursors may result in increasing concentrations of PFAAs such as PFOS and PFOA along the flow path of a dissolved plume.
 Transformation reactions may occur due to aerobic biological or chemical oxidation.
 For example, McGuire et al. (2014) concluded that infusion of dissolved oxygen to bioremediate hydrocarbons downgradient of a former burn pit also likely caused the transformation of precursor compounds to PFAAs such as PFHxS.
 Some methods that may be used to assess the degree to which transformation is affecting PFAS plume extent and stability include: